 Client work needs reliability.
 Agencies and freelancers cannot depend on unpredictable outputs, weak exports or scattered files when they need to present polished creative.

-Shopify campaigns
+Shopify and ecommerce campaigns

 Shopify product videos often need multiple versions: launch creative, retargeting clips, product page videos, Reels, TikToks and paid social variations.